Interest: African American Interest

 La’Ron Williams Fully titled “Safely talking and learning about race and racism,” the series has brought hundreds of people to the library to watch films and hold open, honest conversations in a safe and supportive environment.
 What began as a short-term partnership between YDL and the Interfaith Council for Peace and Justice is now in its third year.
 YDL asked facilitator and moderator La’Ron Williams about the intention and impact of these discussions.
 YDL: What motivated the start of this series?
 La’Ron Williams: In a nutshell, the racial climate about two years ago was one in which there were heightened …

-A large collection of census, vital, military, and immigration records for genealogy research. ***For a temporary period of time during the Covid-19 outbreak, you can access Ancestry from anywhere – not just from a library computer!***
+A large collection of census, vital, military, and immigration records for genealogy research. ***Remote access to Ancestry has ended.
+You will again have to use a library computer to access the database.***

 A collection of interviews of Ypsilanti residents who lived through the Jim Crow era, fought racism during WWII, and led the local Civil Rights movement.